 Your environmental authority will often dictate what environmental harm your activity might result in and provide conditions to help you prevent harm from occurring, or to help minimise the harm.
-When you receive your license from DEHP, you will be given conditions that you need to comply with.
+When you receive your Environmental Authorities (EA) from DES, you will be given conditions that you need to comply with.

-What Happens We Don’t Comply with Our License Conditions?
+What Happens We Don’t Comply with Our EA Conditions?